ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 # 6. ROS Examples

 ### Building the nodes for mono, mono-inertial, stereo, stereo-inertial and RGB-D
-Tested with ROS Melodic and ubuntu 18.04.
+Tested with ROS Melodic and Ubuntu 18.04.

 1. Add the path including *Examples/ROS/ORB_SLAM3* to the ROS_PACKAGE_PATH environment variable.
 Open .bashrc file:
   ```
   gedit ~/.bashrc
   ```
 and add at the end the following line.
-Replace PATH by the folder where you cloned ORB_SLAM3:
+Replace PATH with the folder where you cloned ORB_SLAM3:

   ```
   export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:PATH/ORB_SLAM3/Examples/ROS